What is P4 programming? and why is it so important for Edge computing ?

 Fixed Function ASICs versus Programmable ASICs

 The fixed functions ASICs are designed and optimized for certain functions.
 Their internal packet processing pipelines are purpose-built that cannot be changed.
-Therefore, network functions are mapped to this ASIC (Also called top-down approach by mapping functions to the available ASIC).
+Therefore, network functions are mapped to this ASIC (Also called bottom-up approach by mapping functions to the available ASIC).
 To get new functions, the ASIC manufacturer must develop a new model of the ASIC.

 So you see the problem we are heading into-We have to wait long, sometimes a year to get a new model of ASIC as it would need a new design and new hardware.